• Skip to primary navigation

 Why I Love These Pumpkin Snickerdoodle Cookies

 • Seasonal Treat - I love turning classic recipes into seasonal treats.
-These pumpkin snickerdoodles do just that making them excellent to eat in the fall months.
+These pumpkin snickerdoodles do just that, making them excellent for the fall months.

 • Super Soft - If you haven't picked it up by now, these cookies are the perfect texture.
 They aren't crispy like some snickerdoodles, but that is not missed at all.